ghilmanfz/Portfolio_Ghilman/README.md

 ## Built With

-My personal portfolio <a href="https://soumyajit.vercel.app/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="(https://ghilmanfaza.netlify.app/)" target="_blank">Ghilman Faza</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.